“I think of nature as an unlimited broadcasting station, through which God speaks to us every hour, if we will only tune in.”

 - Research: Review notes and/or maps of your proposed route, identifying areas such as exposed ridges and hilltops which are particularly vulnerable to lightning strikes.
 Plan to avoid such areas during the time of day when electrical storms are most likely to occur.
 Check for possible descent routes in case of an emergency.

 - Awareness: Whilst hiking, be cognizant of any changes in the weather.
-Forecasts are sometimes wrong.
+Forecasts can sometimes be wrong.

 - Preemptive Action: Don’t wait until you hear thunder before taking action.
-If storm clouds are heading in your direction, begin descending ASAP.
+If storm clouds are heading in your direction, take stock of your location and head for lower ground as soon as possible.
 Even a small distance can make a difference.
 Lightning generally strikes the tallest object or point in the vicinity.

 CAUGHT IN THE STORM